LI-Yiquan/Jungle_Gp36/README.md

 #### in game page
 input "Piece direction": move Piece forward to the direction.
+direction: w a s d
-eg. "Cat k": move cat to the upper land.
+eg. "Cat w": move cat to the upper land.